SkillSwap-Swent/SkillSwap/README.md

   Once both parties agree to an exchange, an in-app chat opens for coordination.
 Chats are organized into three tabs: Ongoing exchanges, Replies to your posts, and Pending requests you have made.

 * **Smart Notifications**
   Push notifications keep you informed about new messages, incoming replies, and matching requests.
 The system is context-aware and suppresses notifications when you are already viewing a conversation.
+In the chat tab you can access a notification history menu where all your unread and read notifications can be seen.

 * **Location Filtering**
   Set your preferred distance for in-person exchanges.
 The app uses your location to filter requests and show you opportunities nearby.